 This vegan molten lava cake is unbelievably decadent and surprisingly simple to make.
 In under 30 minutes, you could be cutting into one of these cakes yourself.

 Let’s talk about Valentine’s Day for a moment.

-For most my life I haven’t been a huge fan of the holiday.
+For most of my life, I haven’t been a huge fan of the holiday.
 I find, however, that as I get older I have started to love Valentine’s Day.
-Even on the years I’m unattached, it warms my heart to be surrounded by the decadence, romance, and fanciness all around me.
+Even the years I’m unattached, it warms my heart to be surrounded by the decadence, romance, and fanciness all around me.
 It’s a day worth celebrating.

 Today I’m going to take you through my idea of a decadent, romantic, and fancy dinner that might just be perfect for your vegan Valentine’s Day this year.
 And if you haven’t guessed it yet, the meal ends with this vegan Molten Lava Cake.

 But before we get too ahead of ourselves, let’s take a step back and start at the beginning.

 Any good meal should start with good wine and that’s why for my ideal romantic dinner, I would open up a bottle of Querciabella Chianti Classico.
 Querciabella is a winery with vineyards throughout Tuscany that makes some of the finest Italian wine I’ve tasted.
 Taking on the responsibility to walk gently on the earth and to care deeply for its creatures, Querciabella practices sustainability throughout the whole wine-making process.
 Not only is the entire winery vegan, not allowing the use of animal by-products in any stages of the winemaking process from grape growing to winemaking (which is surprisingly unusual), they also have been certified organic since the late 80s and have practiced biodynamic farming for nearly the last 2 decades.